Lincoln-Zhou/Lincoln-Zhou.github.io/_posts/2020-7-1-The-Basics-of-Building-a-Blog.md

+---
+layout: post
+title: The Basics of Building a Blog
+---

 In this post, I will briefly introduce ways to bulid a free personal blog using GitHub Pages and jekyll framework.